Get an annual AARP membership for only $12. Limited time offer.

 Lively

-Lively keeps it simple with just two phone offerings.
+While Lively does not let you bring your own phone like Consumer Cellular, it keeps it simple with just two phone offerings.
 For those who want a smartphone, there’s the $149.99 Jitterbug Smart4.
 Features include voice typing, video chatting to stay in touch with the grandkids, and an easy-to-navigate menu.
+There’s also the Jitterbug Flip2, a flip phone for $99.99.

-Savings alert: Lively runs seasonal discounts on their phones, so be on the lookout when you shop!
+Expert Inisghts: Lively runs seasonal discounts on their phones, so be on the lookout when you shop!
+I’ve seen discounts up to 50 percent throughout the year.

 Consumer Cellular

 Already have a phone?
 Consumer Cellular has you covered.
 This company lets you bring your own phone or choose from several Android and Apple devices.
-You can even finance the phone through monthly payments that get added to your monthly cell phone bill.
+But remember to call the carrier to sign up if you want to BYOP.
+When I tried to add a phone plan online, it wouldn’t let me proceed to checkout without adding a brand new device, unlike T-Mobile and AT&T. Consumer Cellular also lets you finance the phone through monthly payments that get added to your monthly cell phone bill.

 Check out our 2024 review of Consumer Cellular to learn more about this company’s phone offerings.